 We love to combine sensory play with make believe, so some branches left over from spring blossom sprays gave us a perfect opportunity to make an indoor forest.

 If you’ve got some twigs or trimmed branches, there are lots of ways to create a small world forest.
-We used some old homemade play dough and a shoebox lid to create a base.
+We made some play dough (how to make home made play dough) and a shoebox lid to create a base.